ck3mp3r/nuop/README.md

 ## Key Features

-- **Script-based Controllers**: Define Kubernetes controllers using Nushell scripts, or any executable scripts for that matter.
+- **Script-based Controllers**: Define Kubernetes controllers using Nushell scripts in a modular directory structure.
 - **Dynamic Source Management**: Fetch reconciliation scripts from various sources (Git repositories, etc.)
 - **Flexible Resource Mapping**: Configure which Kubernetes resources trigger which scripts using field and label selectors
 - **Environment Configuration**: Supply environment variables and credentials for your scripts